OceanParcels/Lagrangian_diags/docs/index.rst

             To the roadmap

-    .. .. grid-item-card::  Developer guide
+    .. grid-item-card::  Contribute
-    ..     :img-top: _static/index_contribute.svg
+        :img-top: _static/group.svg
-    ..     :class-card: intro-card
+        :class-card: intro-card
-    ..     :shadow: md
+        :shadow: md

-    ..
-Saw a typo in the documentation?
-Want to improve
-    ..     existing functionalities?
-The contributing guidelines will guide
-    ..     you through the process of improving pandas.
+        Want to contribute to Lagrangian Diagnostics?
+The contributing guide details development environment setup, provides guidelines on what information to include in notebooks you create.

-    ..     +++
+        +++

-    ..     .. button-ref:: development
+        .. button-ref:: contributing
-    ..         :ref-type: ref
+            :ref-type: ref
-    ..         :click-parent:
+            :click-parent:
-    ..         :color: secondary
+            :color: secondary
-    ..         :expand:
+            :expand:

-    ..
-To the development guide
+            To the contributing guide

 .. toctree::
   :maxdepth: 1